IntentSoftware/docs/articles/getting-started/take-a-tour/take-a-tour.md

 > Designers can be created and configured by using the Intent Module Builder.
 Existing Designers can also be extended with new concepts and configuration.

 ![Domain Designer](images/designers-domain.png)
-_An example from our from our sample application showing a Domain model inside of the Domain Designer._
+_An example from our sample application showing a Domain model inside of the Domain Designer._

 Designers serve as a **blueprint** of your system.
 They can be used to describe any aspect of your Application.
 Typically, they are used to capture the following:
  - **Codebase Structure** - Visual Studio Projects in .NET, Folder Structures in other languages, etc.